vertica-as/Vertica.Umbraco.Headless/docs/fallback-handling.md

 # Fallback handling

-You can use Umbraco fallback with VUHF in two ways:
+You can use Umbraco fallback with I-ology HeadlessUmbraco in two ways:

 - A default fallback applied to all content rendering
 - A customized fallback per property per content type